vbursztyn/recipe-generator/README.md

 In the case of "to Italian/Mexican/Japanese", the ingredient subtitution lists were obtained by downloading a large sample of recipes from allrecipes.com (stored in allrecipe_data/allrecipes_db.pickle) and computing which ingredients occur disproportianately often in recipes corresponding to a given cuisine.
 The lists were then created by mapping an ingredient of a given-type to a "highly-scoring" ingredient of the same type.
 These were then cleaned-up by hand to remove subtitutions that seem unlikely to yield satisfactory results.

 In the case of "to vegetarian/non-vegetarian" the lists were written by hand and follow standard vegetarian guidelines for making a recipe meatless (for example, replacing chicken by tofu and beef by jackfruit) or their reverse.

+---

+The following datasets were partially included or consulted in the course of this project:

+[1] USDA - Food Composition Database at https://www.ars.usda.gov/ARSUserFiles/80400525/Data/BFPDB/BFPD_csv_07132018.zip (used in "2.
+Make it healthier" and "3.
+Make it less healthy")
+[2] FooDB - Food Component Database at http://foodb.ca/ (used as seed for our manually enriched lists, which in turn are used in all transformations)